threepointone/durable-scheduler/README.md

   foo() {
     // schedule at specific time
     this.scheduler.scheduleTask({
-      name: "my-task",
+      description: "my-task",
       time: new Date(Date.now() + 1000),
-      payload: {
-        // ...
-      },
     });

     // schedule after a certain amount of time this.scheduler.scheduleTask({
-      name: "my-task",
+      description: "my-task",
-      delay: 1000, // in ms? s?
+      delayInSeconds: 1000, // in ms? s?
-      payload: {
-        // ...
-      },
     });

     // schedule to run periodically
     this.scheduler.scheduleTask({
-      name: "my-task",
+      description: "my-task",
       cron: "*/1 * * * *", // every minute
-      payload: {
-        // ...
-      },
     });

-    // you can also use an id instead of a name this.scheduler.scheduleTask({
+    // you can also specify an id
+    this.scheduler.scheduleTask({
       id: "my-task",
       time: new Date(Date.now() + 1000),
-      payload: {
-        // ...
-      },
     });

     // ids must be unique
-    // names can be repeated

-    // if you don't provide a name or id, it will default to a random uuid
+    // if you don't provide an id, it will default to a random uuid
     // if you try to schedule a task with an id that already exists,
     // it will overwrite the existing task

     // query for tasks
     const tasks = this.scheduler.query({
-      // by name
+      // by description
       // by id
-      // by payload pattern matching (?)
       // by time range
       // some kind of sql syntax here? dunno..
     });